waltervanheuven/auto-alt-text/README.md

 ## Known issues

-- LLaVA not working when resizing image, use `--resize 0` to disable image resizing.
+- LLaVA inference is not working properly when image is resized, use `--resize 0` to disable image resizing.

+- Processing WMF (Windows Media Files) requires LibreOffice.
+This has been test at the moment only on macOS.